pirxthepilot/rubberducky-piano-payload/README.md

 # HAK5 Rubber Ducky Piano Player

+**This repo has been DEPRECATED.
+The latest version can now be found on [hak5/usbrubberducky-payloads](https://github.com/hak5/usbrubberducky-payloads/tree/master/payloads/library/general/Piano_Player).**

 Script that converts music notation written in tracker-like style into payload code for the [HAK5 USB Rubber Ducky](https://shop.hak5.org/products/usb-rubber-ducky).

 ## Usage